brennv/fuze/README.rst

 * Investigation lead development and operations support
 * Add multilingual support

-Chat with us on Slack_, ourr current sprint is posted on Scrumblr_.
+Chat with us on Slack_, our current sprint is posted on Scrumblr_.

 Thank you to Aliasaria for Scrumbler and thank you to PyDanny for cookiecutter-django framework: